0004 Lto by Default

 There is some increased overhead when linking.

 LTO can make debugging more difficult, with inlining of function occurring across build units.
-In addtion, the use of LTO can cause the memory usage of GBD to markedly increase [4].
+In addition, the use of LTO can cause the memory usage of GBD to markedly increase [4].
 This can be worked around by debugging in a non-LTO build if needed (and assuming that LTO is not the cause of the issue.

 [4] https://sourceware.org/bugzilla/show_bug.cgi?id=23710